henrytien/henry-notes/reading/design_patterns.md

 • When an abstraction has two aspects, one dependent on the other.
 Encapsu- lating these aspects in separate objects lets you vary and reuse them inde- pendently.
 • When a change to one object requires changing others, and you don't know how many objects need to be changed.
 • When an object should be able to notify other objects without making as- sumptions about who these objects are.
 In other words, you don't want these objects tightly coupled.

+## Strategy
+### Intent
+Define a family of algorithms, encapsulate each one, and make them interchange- able.
+Strategy lets the algorithm vary independently from clients that use it.

+### Applicability
+- many related classes differ only in their behavior.
+- you need different variants of an algorithm.

+### Consquences
+1. Families of related algorithms.
+2. An alternative to subclassing.
+3. Strategies eliminate conditional statements.
+4. The pattern has a potential draw- back in that a client must understand how Strategies differ before it can select the appropriate one.
+5. A choice of implementations.
+6. Increased number of objects.
+7. Communication overhead between Strategy and Context.